-The Advising Center is located in the Student Union Building, Room 23.
+The Registration Center is located in the Student Union Building, Room 23.
 The center is open to all students during open registration periods prior to each semester.
-Refer to the schedule of classes for dates and times of open registration.
+Refer to the academic calendar for dates and times of open registration.

-The Ned R. McWherter Center for Advanced Industrial Technologies, named after a former governor of the state of Tennessee, provides facilities for Jackson State's technology programs that include electronics, industrial technology, and computer information systems technology as well as the nursing program.
+The Ned R. McWherter Center for Advanced Industrial Technologies, named after a former governor of the state of Tennessee, provides facilities for Jackson State's technology programs that include electronics, industrial technology, business and computer information systems technology as well as the nursing program.
 The center contains computer laboratories and specialized laboratories in electronics, fabrication, quality assurance, machining and metal forming.
-The offices of Business, Industry, and Government Training, and Continuing Education also are located in the McWherter Center.
+The offices of Business, Industry, and Government Training, and Continuing Education also are located in the